ckbadgujar2003/CyberNecromancy/README.md

 # necr0mancer

-Welcome to necr0mancer, a repository of intriguing cybersecurity mini-projects.
-Here, you'll find a collection of my personal experiments, tools, and snippets inspired by the enigmatic world of cybersecurity and exploit development.
+Welcome to necr0mancer, a repository of intriguing cybersecurity research and mini-projects.
+Here, you'll find a collection of my personal research, experiments, tools, and snippets inspired by the enigmatic world of cybersecurity and exploit development.

 ## Table of Contents